d2l-ai/d2l-en/chapter_preliminaries/probability.md

 are having trouble breathing
-and have lost their sense of smell, then we believe that they are more likely to have COVID than we might if they had no trouble breathing and a perfectly ordinary sense of smell.
+and have lost their sense of smell, then we believe that they are more likely to have COVID-19 than we might if they had no trouble breathing and a perfectly ordinary sense of smell.